Middle East & Africa

 A Comprehensive Guide to the Best Places to Run in Riyadh

 The capital of Saudi Arabia, Riyadh is the largest city on the Arabian Peninsula and the third largest city in the Arab World.
 This rapidly growing center of finance is the political and administrative core of the Saudi government.
 The streets are busy and often lack sidewalks, so we recommend some the more designated places for running included in this guide to running in Riyadh.
-Note also two huge projects underway that will dramatically improve the running scene in Riyadh: a $19 billion King Salman Park, which when completed in 2024 will be the largest urban park in the world, as well as a 135 km ‘Sports Highway‘.
+Note also two huge projects underway that will dramatically improve the running scene in Riyadh: the $19 billion King Salman Park, which when completed, will be the largest urban park in the worldl and the 135 km ‘Sports Track‘.
+Special thanks to the R7 Run Club for their help putting together this guide (see the group runs tab for group run info).

 Important Notes: Given the extreme heat in Riyadh, it’s wise to hydrate, wear sun protection, and run early or late to avoid the extreme temperatures.
 Visitors should also respect cultural norms in regards to modest attire — men should wear tops (not vests) and shorts that go down to the knees.
 This Runner’s World article is a helpful guide for women running in Riyadh, though the regulations continue to change.
 Finally, there is currently no public transportation system in Riyadh, though a cross-city metro system is under construction.